eclipse-opensmartclide/smartclide-ide-front-end/README.md

 # SmartCLIDE IDE

-This is the base project of the SmartCLIDE IDE User Interface where all the SmartCLIDE components will be integrated and made available to the users.
+This is the base project of the SmartCLIDE IDE User Interface where all the SmartCLIDE components will be integrated and their functionalities made available to the users.

 The current version provides: